 Becoming an optometrist is almost as strenuous academically as becoming an MD.
 It requires at least eight years of education, passing national board exams, completing a residency, and becoming a licensed professional in your state.
 This is a significant amount of money and time to put into a career, and once you're licensed as an optometrist, your entire livelihood hinges on the integrity of that license.
 That's why it's such a crisis when allegations of wrongdoing result in an investigation by your state's licensing board.
 A license suspension or revocation could be devastating to your career.

 Fortunately, it doesn't have to be that way.
 Hiring a competent professional license defense attorney can greatly reduce the impact of an investigation and quite possibly save your career.
-Joseph D. Lento, a highly-experienced attorney, helps professional licensees in New Jersey, Pennsylvania, and New York who are under threat of losing their licenses and those requiring help to address past licensing issues.
+Joseph D. Lento, a highly-experienced attorney, helps professional licensees in New Jersey, and New York who are under threat of losing their licenses and those requiring help to address past licensing issues.
 The Lento Law Firm has compiled critical information for optometrists who have been notified about an investigation into their license.

 To Whom Do I Report if My Optometrist License Is Under Review?